Peeter Pedaja: 1974

 In 1974, Pedaja turned up again in Darwin having once again concocted plans to attempt a sea crossing in an oil drum vessel.
 This time he was intending to build a raft out of oil drums on which he would tow a four-wheel drive from Darwin to Africa.
 "People put car engines on boats.
 Why not put a car on a boat?", Pedaja said, adding that he could think of nothing better to do.

 Fate of his family

-In 1958, Pedaja married Marjorie Leone Pedaya, nee Heron.
+In 1958, Pedaja married Marjorie Leone Pedaya, née Heron.
 They later divorced.

 In 1967, Pedaja's mother Rosalie died suddenly after being hit by a car while attempting to cross the road in front of the 67 tram in St Kilda.

 Pedaja's father, Johannes, was later established to have defected to the Soviet Union and worked for them as an informant.
 Finnish historian Juha Pohjonen wrote that Johannes was likely motivated by desperation and a lack of money rather than any ideological reason.